zsyed91/zsyed91.github.io/_posts/2021-11-25-running-rails-migrate-kubernetes.markdown

 The command above is doing the following:

 - The sub-command `$(kubectl ...)` is getting all the pods, grepping for our server pod name, and then stripping everything but the first word that contains our full pod name
-- This is then substituted into the `kubectl exec <our_pod_name`
+- This is then substituted into the `kubectl exec <our_pod_name>`
-- Then finally, the `/bin.bash -c "rails db:migrate"` runs a one off command and auto-exits (we are not opening an interative connection
+- Then finally, the `/bin/bash -c "rails db:migrate"` runs a one off command and auto-exits (we are not opening an interative connection
 - Profit!